top of page

 to live with value equally shared between reflection and action.

-I'm focusing to find peace in my body through sitting in silence daily again, adjusting diet to literally help digest everything that has flipped, while applying peace found into purposeful action through my weekly writing and calling commitments.
+I'm focusing on finding peace in my body through sitting in silence daily again, adjusting my diet to literally help digest everything that has flipped, while applying peace found into purposeful action through my weekly writing and calling commitments.

 Thank you for being with me here and in session.